 Teaching Your Teen to Drive

-Do you remember that feeling of freedom and sense of accomplishment when you got your driver’s license?
-State Farm, the nation’s largest auto insurer1 chose to be a part of The Parent’s Supervised Driving Program to help parents help their teens celebrate this accomplishment and responsibly guide a new generation of drivers to become safer, confident and more experienced every time they are behind the wheel.
+A driver’s license is a huge milestone in your teen’s life, and one to be celebrated.
+As a parent, it can also leave you feeling concerned about your child’s safety.
+State Farm® chose to be a part of The Parent’s Supervised Driving Program to help parents guide a new generation of drivers to become safer, confident and more experienced every time they’re behind the wheel.

-We encourage you to read this Program guide and know that you will make a difference in your teen’s safety.
-We know you will help them as they continue their journey and enjoy the excitement of the road wherever it takes them.
-Together, we can make a significant contribution to get them there safely.
+We encourage you to read this program guide and know that you will make a difference in your teen’s safety, wherever the road takes them.
+Together, we can make this milestone a real celebration for your child and you.